 Cold frames are simple to construct, especially if you already have a raised bed or two.
 An old window or piece of Plexiglas® that will cover the bed is all you need to be able to protect cool weather plants from harsh winter winds and snow.
 The added protection is enough to keep you harvesting even when the temps have plummeted.

 Hoop houses and greenhouses can often make it possible to grow plants even in the most unforgiving cool weather zones that don’t usually provide a hospitable environment for tomatoes and peppers.
 They are also the perfect cure for the winter blues that hit most gardeners by mid-December.
 Having a sunny room with compost and growing things can improve your mood and your yield.

 I’m almost ashamed to admit that I never experimented with winter sowing until this year.
-The process makes sense and it takes a lot less time and indoor space to start your spring seedlings than by using the traditional methods that require germinating, potting up and hardening off before planting vegetable outdoors.
+The process makes sense and it takes a lot less time and indoor space to start your spring seedlings than by using the traditional methods that require germinating, potting up, and hardening off before planting vegetables outdoors.

 If you have empty two-liter bottles or milk jugs, you have what you need to get started winter sowing your spring garden plants like tomatoes, peppers, even squash or lettuce.